seiya-dev/terabox-node/docs/CONFIGURATION.md

 4. Select the "Cookies" item in the left panel.
 5. Look for the "ndus" cookie value and copy it to "config/.config.yaml".

-For Downloading files using app-getdl.js and app-getdl-share.js you need Aria2 RPC server
+For Downloading files using tb-getdl and tb-getdl-share you need Aria2 RPC server

 ## "config/.config.yaml" example